alibaba/GraphScope/docs/development/how_to_contribute.md

 - analytical
 - learning

-In addtion to the conventional commit specification, we also require the PRs with feature update, (i.e., titled with feat:) should update the corresponding documentations.
+In addition to the conventional commit specification, we also require the PRs with feature update, (i.e., titled with feat:) should update the corresponding documentations.
 The repo depolyed a CI check to ensure this.

 ### Discussing and Keeping Your Pull Request Updated